 The Board established a shareholders' communication policy setting out the principles of the Company in relation to shareholders' communications, with the objective of ensuring that its communications with the shareholders are timely, transparent, accurate and open.
 Information would be communicated to the shareholders mainly through the Company's corporate communications (such as interim and annual reports, announcements and circulars) and AGMs, as well as disclosure on the website of the Company.

 Interim reports, annual reports and circulars are sent to the shareholders in a timely manner and are also available on the websites of the Company and HKEx.
-The Company's website provides shareholders with the corporate information, such as principal business activities and major property projects, the development of corporate governance and the corporate social responsibilities of the Group.
+The Company's website provides shareholders with its corporate information, such as principal business activities and major property projects, the development of corporate governance and the corporate social responsibilities of the Group.
 For efficient communication with shareholders and in the interest of environmental protection, arrangements are made to allow shareholders to elect to receive corporate communications of the Company by electronic means through the Company's website.
-Text-only versions of the interim reports and annual reports are also available on the websites of the Company and HKEx, which are easier and quicker for downloading by the shareholders.

 Shareholders are provided with contact details of the Company, such as telephone hotline, fax number, email address and postal address, in order to enable them to make any queries that they may have with respect to the Company.
 They can also send their enquiries to the Board through these means.
 In addition, shareholders can contact the share registrar of the Company if they have any enquiries about their shareholdings and entitlements to dividend.